 During these times of uncertainty, we’re all having to change what we do and how we do it—including health care providers who have had to swiftly migrate to telehealth to offer care that doesn’t require patients to travel and visit crowded facilities for treatment.
-To help meet this urgent need, Penn Nursing is offering its new online training in best practices for telehealth to all health care providers, free of charge, and each completed course provides 2 CEUs.
-Click here to visit and use the code ASPIRE100 when registering.
+To help meet this urgent need, Penn Nursing is offering its new online training in best practices for telehealth to all health care providers and each completed course provides 2 CEUs.
+Click here to visit.

 This course provides an overview of the field of telemedicine and telehealth, the history of the field, types of telehealth applications, and discusses practical considerations such as issues pertaining to licensure, reimbursement, and workflow.
 The spectrum of activity ranging from research into implications of system design for applications that bridge geographic distance to the development of practical applications is considered, in both historical context and in case studies.
 The current status and future trends of this emerging domain are reviewed.